About this courseSkip About this course

 - Theory of Change: How can you be sure that your work addresses the problem you’re solving?
 How is your approach unique?

-Planning for Scale: How can you reach more people to scale your impact?
+- Planning for Scale: How can you reach more people to scale your positive impact?
 Where will you gain the funding to do so?

-Each week, we will share case studies from entrepreneurs and both nonprofit and for-profit social enterprises around the world to bring these concepts to life and help you design your own business and impact plan.
+Each week, we will share case studies from entrepreneurs and both nonprofit and for-profit social enterprises around the world to bring these concepts to life and help you design your own social business model and impact plan.
 Upon completing this course, you will have:

 - Written answers that correspond to five core business model and impact questions.
 Those answers can be used to scale your impact moving forward and to submit an application to MIT Solve’s open innovation platform

 - A pitch video summarizing your work for potential partners and users (Optional)

 - New connections to others who are solving important problems in your region and beyond

 You may be a good candidate for this course if any of the following criteria apply to you:

 - You are considering applying to Solve’s Global Challenges or another social impact innovation program and are seeking advice to create and complete the application

 - You are solving an important social or environmental problem and need help to describe your work

 What is Solve?

-Solve is an initiative of the Massachusetts Institute of Technology (MIT) whose mission is to solve world challenges.
-As a marketplace for social impact, Solve launches open innovation challenges, finds incredible tech-based social entrepreneurs all around the world.
-Solve then brings together MIT’s innovation ecosystem and a community of members and partners to fund and support these entrepreneurs—driving lasting, transformational change.
-To provide additional support, Solve Innovation Future, a philanthropic venture fund, directs catalytic investments in early-stage entrepreneurs.
-Join us on this journey at solve.mit.edu.
+Solve is an initiative of the Massachusetts Institute of Technology (MIT) with a mission to solve world challenges.
+Solve is a marketplace for social impact innovation.
+Through open innovation Challenges, Solve finds incredible tech-based social entrepreneurs all around the world.
+Solve then brings together MIT’s innovation ecosystem and a community of Members to fund and support these entrepreneurs to help them drive lasting, transformational impact.
+Join Solve on this journey at solve.mit.edu.

 What you'll learnSkip What you'll learn

 - How to analyze existing social innovations and peers and apply that analysis to your own work

 Gain confidence in your ability to identify and address social and environmental challenges